 How much of our mood is hard-wired and how much is because you are simply having a bad day?
 It's a question researchers like Dr Tamlin Conner (Department of Psychology) are pondering as they look to understand the role genes play in how we feel.

-Hayden Holmes, former Air Force corporal in logistics, BCom in economics University of Otago, and now forging a new career in the health sector, says he is really enjoying his Postgraduate Diploma in Public Health at the University of Otago, Wellington.
+Hayden Holmes, former Air Force corporal in logistics, BCom in economics University of Otago, and now forging a new career in the health sector, says he is really enjoying his Postgraduate Diploma in Public Health.

 Researchers from the University of Otago, Christchurch have implanted the world's first heart monitor, which gives daily updates of pressure changes in chronic cardiac patients.

 Heidi could write you a note - but that's about it.